MrTrustor/blog/blog/content/post/iap-on-prem.md

 After a few minutes, the load balancer will have initialized, and you should be able to access your application through `myapp.example.com`, without any authentication nor authorization.
 You can now enable IAP following the [documentation](https://cloud.google.com/iap/docs/enabling-compute-howto) on your new load balancer.
-Grant the "IAP-Secured Web App User" IAM role to anyone who needs to access the application.
+Grant the _IAP-Secured Web App User_ IAM role to anyone who needs to access the application.

 Here you go!
 An On-Prem application, protected Google-style with Identity-Aware Proxy!